mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 > **NOTE:** In order to apply any methods on the `NexmoClient` object (for example answer a call, hangup, and so on), the `NexmoClient` has to be initialized and the user has to be [logged in](/client-sdk/getting-started/add-sdk-to-your-app/android) to it.

-## Link Vonage backend push service to Firebase
+## Connect Vonage backend push service to Firebase

 To connect Vonage backend push service with Firebase you will need the following:

 1. Vonage API Application id
-1. Vonage Application private key
+1. Vonage Application private key (upload tool method) or Vonage developer JWT (terminal method)
 3. Firebase project id
 4. Firebase token